camlee/power-meter/arduino-lcd/manual.md

 __2500__ is the hardcoded theoretical battery capacity in watt-hours (Wh).

-__2200__ (in this example) is the estimate current battery charge level.
+__2200__ (in this example) is the estimate current battery charge level, also in watt-hours.

 When the energy totals are reset, the meter assumes the battery is at 100% charge and then tracks deviations from that.
-If the battery is charged more (meaning the 100% assumption was wrong), this energy is tracked on the right side of the __<->__ (150Wh in this case).
-If the battery is discharged below that starting point, this is tracked of the left side of the __<->__ (-50Wh) in this case.
+If the battery is charged more (meaning the 100% assumption was wrong), this energy is tracked on the right side of the `<->` (150Wh in this case).
+If the battery is discharged below that starting point, this is tracked of the left side of the `<->` (-50Wh) in this case.

 The bottom right number is an estimated battery capacity based on these energy totals and a hardcoded efficiency value.
 It's not proven to be accurate but may be in the right ballpark.
-Note that the deeper lead acid batteries are discharged, the more they are damanged.
+Note that the deeper lead acid batteries are discharged, the more they are damaged.
 These batteries should never go below 50%, or really below 80% for maximum lifetime.

 ### Debug
 Low level debug information subject to change.

-__SELECT__ the select button can be used to immediately save energy totals which are usually only persisted every 15 minutes.
+__SELECT__: the select button can be used to immediately save energy totals which are usually only persisted every 15 minutes.
 You can use this right before powering off if you really want to count those last few minutes of power readings.

 ### Time
 Experimental time setting and viewing.
 Future features may incorporate day and time, such as a daily history of energy usage over the last 7 days.
 For now, it's a very innacurate wall clock.
-The day and time must be set manually every time the meter is restarted.
+The day and time must be set manually everytime the meter is restarted.
 The time is not very accurate: loses minutes every day.

 Only day of week (Monday, Tuesday, etc...) and time of day are tracked.
-Not a full calendar.
+Not a full calendar with years and months.

-__SELECT__ press SELECT to set the time.
+__SELECT__: press SELECT to set the time.
 UP/DOWN to adjust the flashing part and LEFT/RIGHT to switch between parts.
 Press SELECT to save.

 ## Calibration
-The power meter uses very simple, dumb, voltage and current sensors to measure power.
+The power meter uses very simple voltage and current sensors to measure power.
 Power is voltage times current.
 The sensors convert current and voltage to signals in the range of 0 to 5 which are then turned into digital numbers by the meter.
 For measuring voltage, the meter needs to know how much voltage a signal of 1 means and it can then interpolate for other readings.
 If a measurement of 1 means 7 volts, then the meter knows that a measurement of 5 means 35 volts, etc...
 This value of "7" is called the multiplier, or "Mult" for short.
 The current sensors are bi-directional, meaning they can tell if electricity is flowing backwards.
 This means they require two calibration values: 1) what measurement is 0 A and 2) how many amps does a signal of +1 from this zero mean?
 Nominally, 0 A is a signal of 2.5.

-Calibration is specific to the sensors plugged in to the meter, the power source (USB cable) the meter is connected to, and possibly other factors outside of our control like temperature, signal noise, and RF interference.
+Calibration is specific to the sensors plugged in to the meter, the power source the meter is connected to (through the USB cable), and possibly other factors outside of our control like temperature, signal noise, and RF interference.

 Calibration should need to be done rarely.